neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 1. Create a base jail.
 1. Create a template for your thin jails.
 1. Move files you want to be jail-specific from the base jail to the thin jail template.
-1. In the base jail, create a skeleton directory structure to mount thin jails over.
+1. In the base jail, create a skeleton directory structure to mount a thin jail over.
 1. Clone the thin jail template and mount the base jail and thin jail together into a mountpoint directory.
-1. Configure the host to start your thin jail automatically.
+1. Configure the host to start the combined jail automatically.

 ### Create a Base Jail

 Make a new ZFS dataset and install the jail there, as described [in the FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/jails/#jails-build).
-Make a snapshot of the base jail when you're done.

 ```console
 # zfs create -o mountpoint=/usr/local/jails zroot/jails